-Equal Opportunity is the right of all persons to enter, study and advance in academic programs on the basis of merit, ability, and potential without regard to race, color, national origin, sex, sexual orientation, genetic information, disability or status as a veteran.
+Equal Opportunity is the right of all persons to enter, study and advance in academic programs and activities on the basis of merit, ability, and potential without regard to protected categories.

-Equal Employment Opportunity is the right of all persons to work and to advance on the basis of merit, ability, and potential without regard to race, color, national origin, sex, sexual orientation, genetic information, religion, disability, age or status as a veteran.
+Equal Employment Opportunity is the right of all persons to work and to advance on the basis of merit, ability, and potential without regard to protected categories.

 Kansas State University is fully committed to the concept and practice of equal opportunity and affirmative action in all aspects of employment.
 Learn more about the plan.